German as a Foreign Language (DaF)

 With our teaching concept, we ensure that our students are advancing fast in German and benefit from the positive effects of multilingualism.

-DaF teaching in kindergarten is done informally in two lessons per week and aims to awaken the children's interest in the new language and to familiarize them with the rhythm of the German language.
+Teaching German as a Foreign Language (DaF) in Kindergarten is done informally in two lessons per week and aims to awaken the children's interest in the new language and to familiarize them with the rhythm of the German language.
 With the support of songs, books and various games the pupils form a first passive vocabulary that steadily increases over the course of two years.

 The formal DaF-teaching at preschool builds on the previously acquired knowledge.
 The lesson will take place on two days for one hour each in a small group of a maximum of eight students.
 The active use of first words with situation reference should be encouraged, and the formation of simple main clauses should be learned.